November 19, 2020

 While we expect many employees and students to remain working and learning remotely in spring, our goal is to gradually expand in-person services that are vital to students and our mission.

 With any change, we remain committed to limiting the density of the campus population to help prevent the spread of COVID-19 and protect those students, faculty, and staff who may be on campus.
-Decisions about who returns to campus, when, and how will be made by vice presidents who are working directly with their supervisors, human resources, and safety & operations, based on the essential needs of the position.
+Decisions about who returns to campus, when, and how will be made by vice chancellors who are working directly with their supervisors, human resources, and safety & operations, based on the essential needs of the position.

 Here is what we are exploring as next steps in our return to campus: